tfemby/RPI_USB_Gadgets/README.md

 created by the gadget is brought online using `nmcli connection up usb0`.

 From here, you may use use `nmcli`, `nmtui` or your favourite GUI tool to configure network settings.
+The Raspberry Pi itself is responsible for either obtaining an IP address or statically setting it.

 ### Networking Configuration